 The answer is yes.
 Your body does not easily manage stress and digest food simultaneously.
 We call it emotional eating.
 You are wired this way for some good reasons.
 The physiologic stress response is your body’s survival mechanism, also known as the fight or flight response.

 When you are being attacked, your body is not concerned with digesting food.
 Instead, it will garner all of its energy to focus on the attack at hand.
 Depending on the severity of the attack, this may cause your digestion to completely shut off, leaving the food in your gut un-metabolized.

 In the case of a less severe attack, your digestive system still slows way down and could cause you to suffer in a number of ways.
 Low-grade stressors that can impact your metabolism include a poor diet, certain medications, work-related anxiety, a lack of sleep, or negative thoughts, just to name a few.

-Read on to learn about 4 ways that stress impacts your digestion!
+There is a connection between stress and digestion.
+Let’s learn about the four ways that stress impacts your digestion!

 1. Stress Affects Gut Peristalsis

 When you eat, you want your food to be in your digestive system for a certain length of time.
 This allows your gut to absorb the nutrients it needs, and, at the same time, allows it to get rid of any waste.
 As we’ve seen, when you are stressed, digestion can literally shut down.
 This can lead to constipation.
 Constipation interrupts the detoxification process that naturally happens during normal digestion.
 This can lead to a whole host of problems including gas, bloating, stomach pain, and weight gain.

 Stress can also have the opposite effect on your digestive tract.
 For some constitutions, it can cause food to move too quickly through your system, not leaving enough time for the nutrients to be absorbed, which leads to nutritional deficiencies.